Plumsail/forms-docs/SharePoint/general/privacy-policy.rst

 Information about Forms installations and log files are contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.
-All data transited between you and us is encrypted and sent using HTTPS.
+All data transited between you and SharePoint is encrypted and sent using HTTPS.